joerivanveen/each-domain-a-page/each-domain-a-page/readme.txt

 Easily manage a large number of landing pages or one-page websites from a single WordPress site.
 (For multisites use Multisite Landingpages.)

 This plugin is intended as an easy way to map different domains to different landing pages from your WordPress site.
-That way you can easily maintain a large number of one-page sites from a single Wordpress installation.
+That way you can easily maintain a large number of small sites from a single WordPress installation.

 You don't have to set anything up, it works out of the box.